-Today I host the Best of Money Carnival a Top 10 of submitted articles.
-Given the fun we are seeing at the Tour De France, these articles are not part of the Peloton, they are part of the breakaway leaders (sorry, I couldn’t resist).
+Today I host the Best of Money Carnival, a Top 10 submitted article.
+Given the fun we see at the Tour De France, these articles are not part of the Peloton, they are part of the breakaway leaders (sorry, I couldn’t resist).

 This Carnival is run weekly and highlights articles submitted by their authors.
 They are judged by the editor (me) to be included in this top 10 list.

 They may not be climbing in the Alps, or tearing down the Champs Elysee, but the spirit of the tour lives on.